agrin59/ChatGPT_Invigorate/docs/execution_checklist.md

-# Executor Agent (EA) – Execution Checklist
+# EA Execution Checklist

-Use this checklist for each stage from the CA plan.
-Keep actions safe, reversible, and easy to understand for non-technical stakeholders.
+Designed for the Executor Agent (EA) to keep every run safe, reversible, and transparent for skeptical, non-technical stakeholders.

-## Inputs & Validation
+## 1. Inputs Confirmed
-- [ ] Stage ID and objective confirmed
-- [ ] Tools and parameters listed (from CA plan)
+- [ ] Request includes **query**, **desired artifact**, and **deadline**.
-- [ ] Data sensitivity reviewed; no secrets/PII in samples
+- [ ] Constraints documented (data sensitivity, approved sources, reviewers).
-- [ ] Prerequisites checked (access, paths, config)
+- [ ] Linked templates or historical examples collected for reference.

-## Plan & Safety
+## 2. Safe & Reversible Actions
-- [ ] Dry-run available or sandbox first
+- [ ] Start with read-only or sandbox environments; note any escalation before editing production docs.
-- [ ] Rollback plan defined and documented
+- [ ] Capture assumptions before executing automation or scripts.
-- [ ] Changes are incremental and reversible
+- [ ] Timebox risky steps and define a manual rollback plan.

-## Execution
+## 3. Logging & Evidence
-- [ ] Log each step with command/inputs/duration
+- [ ] Log every command with parameters in the execution report.
+- [ ] Store raw outputs (JSON, CSV, screenshots) under `artifacts/` with timestamps.
-- [ ] Capture issues + mitigations inline
+- [ ] Flag anomalies immediately with severity + impact so CRA can review.

+## 4. Artifacts Produced
-- [ ] Store artifacts with stable IDs and paths
+- [ ] Primary deliverable saved in repo or approved SharePoint path with version label.

-## Artifacts
-- [ ] Logs (text) and summaries generated
-- [ ] Outputs named `artifacts/<stage>/...`
+- [ ] Supporting artifacts (data pulls, prompt histories, transcripts) cross-linked in the summary.
-- [ ] Attach evidence links for CRA review
+- [ ] Access instructions provided for anyone without repo permissions.

-## Stakeholder Summary (Plain Language)
+## 5. Plain-Language Summary
-- [ ] What we did (1–2 lines)
-- [ ] Why it matters (business outcome)
-- [ ] Risks/limitations and how we mitigated them
-- [ ] Next actions and owners

-## Handoffs & Reviews
-- [ ] Submit to CRA with rubric reference
-- [ ] Notify MA/USA/EPA if inputs needed
+- [ ] Explain what changed, why it matters, and any follow-up needed using non-technical terms.
-- [ ] Update CA on status/blockers

-## Close-Out
-- [ ] Update AGENTS.md or docs if behavior changed
+- [ ] Highlight quick wins or blockers in the first paragraph.
-- [ ] File paths and parameters recorded for reuse
+- [ ] Close with the next recommended action and owner.
-- [ ] Back out temporary settings; clean up

-Tip: Produce an Execution Report JSON per AGENTS.md (EA schema) for consistent, parsable outputs.
+Complete this checklist before handing work to CRA or stakeholders.